Julius Wellner,

 of the Hamburg-American Line for Europe to visit his mother and relatives in

-visited them earlier as he could still have been drafted in the Hungarian Army
+could still have been drafted in the Hungarian Army until 39 years of age.
+On

-until 39 years of age.
-On the 21st October, 1909, the son Charles Julius Wellner was born.
+the 21st October, 1909, the son Charles Julius Wellner

-patent infringements a good contact to the well reputed John Gabel of the Automatic Machine and Tool Co.
+possible patent infringements a good contact to the well reputed John Gabel (1872-1955) of

-in Chicago.
+Co. in Chicago.
 It seems, since both Gabel and Wellner

 came from the same region in the Austro-Hungarian Monarchy, and spoke the same